Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Doubling as a sauce and a marinade, this Mint Chimichurri Sauce Recipe is made with simple, nutritious ingredients full of refreshing flavor!
-Pair it with lamb, shrimp, chicken, and more for a refreshing touch to any dish!
+This Mint Chimichurri is made with simple, nutritious ingredients full of flavor and doubles as a sauce and a marinade!
+Pair it with lamb, shrimp, chicken, and more for a refreshing touch to any dish.
 Vegan Option.

 More Ways to Mint